ricktruong/X9-Architecture/README.txt

 1. Explain which programs/features work
-- Program 1 works without error.
+- Program 1 works without error
+- Our assembler works
+- All hardware modules work

 2. Explain which programs/features don't work and what challenges you faced when implementing your design